Deliver my soul from the sword; my darling from the power of the dog.Book of Psalms (KJV), Psalm 22:20

 In The Power of the Dog, the viewer is active

 «Bronco Henry told me that a man’s made by patience and odds against him.»Phil Burbank (Benedict Cumberbatch) and Peter Gordon (Kodi Smit-McPhee)

 «My Father said obstacles, and you had to try and remove them.»

 The Power of the Dog premiered at the 78th Venice International Film Festival where Campion won the Silver Lion for Best Direction.
 The American Film Institute listed it as one of the top 10 movies of 2021.
 In addition, at the 79th Golden Globe Awards, the movie won Best Motion Picture – Drama; Best Director; and Best Supporting Actor – Motion Picture for Kodi Smit-McPhee.
-Finally, at the upcoming 94th Academy Awards The Power of the Dog is the most nominated movie.
-Indeed, it earned twelve nominations, including Best Picture; Best Director; Best Original Score; and a nomination for each of its four lead actors.
+Finally, at the 94th Academy Awards, The Power of the Dog is the most nominated movie with twelve nominations.
+Jane Campion wins for Best Director.